Cessna T-37 Tweet: Operational history

-The T-37A was delivered to the U.S. Air Force beginning in June 1956.
-The USAF began cadet training in the T-37A during 1957.
+During June 1956, deliveries of the T-37A commenced to the USAF; the service began both Aviation Cadet and commissioned officer pilot training using the type during the following year.
 The first T-37B was delivered in 1959.
-Instructors and students considered the T-37A a pleasant aircraft to fly.
-It handled well and was agile and responsive, though it was definitely not overpowered.
+Instructors and students typically considered the T-37A to be a pleasant aircraft to fly, handling relatively well, being agile and responsive, though it was definitely not overpowered.
 It was capable of all traditional aerobatic maneuvers.
 Students intentionally placed the aircraft into a spin as part of their pilot training.